christopher-tuttle/poet/src/README.md

     * Modifying the dictionary.
     * Supporting phonetic annotation.
     * Integration with Google Docs to pull text from there.
+    * "Advanced Search" that modifies the similarity rules for partial / fuzzy matching.

 ## Notes and Decisions on dependencies, etc.